 Composting is nature’s way of recycling.
 It happens naturally, and with just a few pointers it can be done very simply in your backyard.
 Tompkins County residents may also choose to recycle food scraps at one of the County’s Food Scrap Recycling drop spots.
 Composting helps cut down on one of the major sources of waste we send to landfills, saves money and gives us in return rich soil for gardening.

 For all your composting questions, call the “Rotline” at 272-2292.

 Who should compost?

 Have space?
 Try backyard composting with any number of bins, or no bin at all.

 Many workplaces have composting set ups.
-If yours doesn’t, contact Tompkins County Solid Waste’s Rebusiness Partners Program.
+If yours doesn’t, contact the Tompkins County Recycling & Materials Management’s Rebusiness Partners Program.

 Compost at Home?

 While you can compost just by chucking all your food scraps and yard waste in a pile in your backyard, if you want to produce quality compost in a relatively short amount of time with little odors you want to keep three principles in mind:

 Materials - the microbes that break down the scraps into soil work best with a proper ratio of high-carbon materials (“browns”) and high-nitrogen materials (“greens”).
 For good results, follow the “lasagna method” [pdf] and alternate layers of greens like food scraps and grass clippings with browns like fallen leaves or old shredded newsprint.

 Size - try to build a pile that is at least three feet cubed (picture a short washing machine).
 Build a bin this size with welded wire [pdf], which is inexpensive and easy to set up.
 You can also purchase an “Earth Machine” bin from the TC Solid Waste facility for $40, which is $60 off the regular retail price (discount only for Tompkins County residents).